-Flexible working, off-shore resources and virtual teams mean that today’s managers spend more time not sitting with their team members than with them.
+Flexible working, off-shore resources and virtual teams mean that today’s managers spend more time not sitting with their team members.

 There’s a degree of trust involved when you can’t see what your virtual colleagues are doing.
 Are they prioritizing the right tasks?
 Are they going to get the work completed on time?

-Even if every project is in its essence unique, it can still fail due to some common causes it shares with other types of projects.
-Although a project failure is not something to be happy about, the fact that many of the fail as a result of the same mistakes is actually beneficial, as it helps managers to understand potential issues and be proactive in avoiding these problems.
+Even though every project is in its essence unique, it can still fail due to some common causes of failure that it shares with other types of projects.
+Although a project failure is not something to be happy about, the fact that many of them fail because of the same mistakes is actually beneficial, as it helps managers to understand the potential issues and be proactive in avoiding these problems.
 Here are the most common causes of project failure and tips on how to avoid them.

 Why do we need to plan out our work?
 Isn’t it easier to just do what seems most important today, then move on to what seems to be the next most important task, and so on and so on?
 Raise your hand if you do this even when you are being organized and following a plan.
 I know I do.
 We all do – it’s in our nature.
 I’m all for not multi-tasking too much.
 I think it’s counterproductive much of the time.
 So I’m a firm believer in figuring out what is most critical now and do it, then move to the next task.